BenEngbers/RBaseX/README.md

 ## Revision history

+Version 1.0.0: 2021-12-10
+* Opening the socket as non-blocking and adapting the code for reading, execution time for the tests is reduced from 116 seconds to 2 secondes.

 Version 0.9.2: 2021-12-05
 * Complete rewrite
 * For each command that can be send to the server, the code is clearly separated in a part for pre-handling the inout data and a part for handling the response